jup-ag/space-station/guides/7-jlp/2-How-JLP-Works.md

 ### Pool Weightage

-In the JLP Pool, every token has a specific **target weightage**, or allocation of liquidity in the pool.
+In JLP, tokens are assigned a **target weight**, which is set by the team.

 ![jlp-weightage](jlp-weightage.png)

-This weightage is advised by experts like [Gauntlet](https://www.gauntlet.xyz/) and [Chaos Labs](https://chaoslabs.xyz/), who conduct regular risk assessments and market analyses in response to the evolving market conditions.
+Experts like [Gauntlet](https://www.gauntlet.xyz/) and [Chaos Labs](https://chaoslabs.xyz/), conduct regular risk assessments and market analyses in response to the evolving market conditions, and discuss with the community before presenting to the team for rollout.

 :::tip
- More details on the risk assessments can be found on **[Jupiter's research forum](https://www.jupresear.ch/tag/risk)**.
+ The risk assessments can be accessed via **[Jupiter's research forum](https://www.jupresear.ch/tag/risk)**.
 :::

-### Weightage Rebalancing
+### Maintaining Target Weight

+The weightages of each asset in JLP will differ based on market activity, particularly Spot Trading or Deposit & Withdrawal of assets into JLP.

+To help maintain the Target Weight, JLP dynamically sets a Swap Fee or Mint/Redeem Fee.

 ![weightage-rebalancing](weightage-rebalancing.jpg)

-The **current weightage** of each asset in the pool determines the swap fee paid by the liquidity provider when depositing, withdrawing or swapping into/out of JLP via Jupiter Swap.

-Transactions that shift an asset’s current weightage **further away** from the target weightage incur additional fees while transactions that shift it **closer to** the target weightage will incur close to 0 fees.
+Simply put: Transactions that shift an asset’s current weightage **further away** from the target weightage incur additional fees while transactions that shift it **closer to** the target weightage will incur close to 0 fees.
 This is based on the fee incurred when minting or burning JLP during the swap.

-## Weightage Deviation
+This allows JLP to maintain its target weight amid the high volume of spot trading or deposit/withdrawal activity.

+### Failsafe Mechanism

 ***How far can the current weightage of an asset deviate from its target weightage?***